momenteg/Dash-postgresql/README.md

 - have a look at the app at localhost:80

 ### Goal:
-the goal of this repo is for me to tinkering a bit with dash and docker-compose so needs to be considered a personal PoC.
+the goal of this repo is for me to tinker a bit with dash and docker-compose.

 ### What I learned/useful things:
 - docker compose details and features
-- dash basic template with update for future needs
+- dash basic template with data refresh for future needs
 - docker compose networking (https://docs.docker.com/compose/networking/)

 ### What I would do differently in production: